Azure/login/README.md

 ### Configure a Federated Credential to use OIDC based authentication

-Please refer to Microsoft's documentation at ["Configure a federated identity credential on an app"](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions) and ["Configure a federated identity credential on user-assigned managed identity"](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-user-assigned-managed-identity?pivots=identity-wif-mi-methods-azp#github-actions-deploying-azure-resources) to trust an external identity provider (preview) which has more details about the Azure Workload Identity Federation (OIDC) support.
+Please refer to Microsoft's documentation at ["Configure a federated identity credential on an app"](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions) and ["Configure a federated identity credential on user-assigned managed identity"](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-user-assigned-managed-identity?pivots=identity-wif-mi-methods-azp#github-actions-deploying-azure-resources) to trust an external identity provider which has more details about the Azure Workload Identity Federation (OIDC) support.

 You can add federated credentials in the Azure portal or with the Microsoft Graph REST API.

 ### Configure Azure Managed Identities with self-hosted runners

-If you want to use managed identities (system- or user-assigned) to sign in, a self-hosted Github runner is required to be installed on an Azure VM with a managed identity configured.
+If you want to use (system- or user-assigned) managed identities to sign in, a self-hosted Github runner is required to be installed on an Azure VM with a managed identity configured.
 Please refer to Microsoft's documentation at ["Configure managed identities for Azure resources on an Azure VM"](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vm).
-To use system-assigned managed identity, there are no mandatory parameters.
+To use managed identity, `auth-type` must be set to `IDENTITY`.
 To use user-assigned managed identity, `client-id` of the identity is mandatory.
 To get the `client-id` of a user-assigned managed identity, use the command:

 ```bash